dmhliu/dmhliu.github.io/_posts/2011-12-31-buildtest.md

 ### Where do we go from here?
 Lets do some window-looking.

-Now that we have run ican see the deficiencies of regression models, we need to introduce some means to better interpret the data.
+Now that we can see the deficiencies of regression models, we need to introduce some means to better interpret the data.
 If there appears to be a periodic fluctuation, we can use a **rolling average**, or **moving mean** to smooth out short term variance and visualize larger trends.
 Below I introduce another calculated feature of the data, the *time to resolution* or *ttr* for a specific case.
 This is very simple; it is the time difference between the open and close for that case.
 In the data its expressed as a *timedelta* object, and cast to various datatypes, such as *

 ![png](/assets/build_conv_files/buildconv_40_0.png)